 - Under the leadership of Dr. Havlir, a partnership between UCSF, community-based organizations, government officials and the SFDPH called "Getting to Zero" was established in 2014.
 Its goal is to make San Francisco the first city in the world to achieve zero new HIV infections, zero stigma and zero AIDS deaths.
 Featured in Time magazine in November 2014, the initiative has great potential, by using and expanding on existing treatment and prevention strategies, to eliminate the epidemic in our city.

 - Drs.
-Havlir, Hyman Scott and new clinic Medical Director Monica Gandhi, in conjunction with the SFDPH, will launch a new pre-exposure prophylaxis (PrEP) clinic in 2015 with close ties to other DPH-funded clinics across the SF Health Network.
+Havlir, Hyman Scott and new clinic Medical Director Monica Gandhi, in conjunction with the SFDPH, launched a pre-exposure prophylaxis (PrEP) clinic in 2015 with close ties to other DPH-funded clinics across the SF Health Network.